roboto-ai/cookiecutter-roboto-actions/cookiecutter-roboto-python-action/{{cookiecutter.__project_slug}}/DEVELOPING.md

 Most actions operate on data uploaded to Roboto, and many upload results back to Roboto.
 Managing input data to seamlessly enable both local development and production usage is critical.

 Roboto provides two approaches for working with input data:

+### Configuring Input Data Download

+The `requires_downloaded_inputs` field in `action.json` controls whether input data  are automatically downloaded before your action runs.

+**Note:** This argument only has an effect if input data is specified as a file query or a dataset_id/file paths combination.

+**`requires_downloaded_inputs: false`** (Default)
+- Only file metadata is available via `context.get_input()`
+- File data are **not** downloaded to the local filesystem
+- Use this when your action only needs file metadata (paths, sizes, timestamps) or queries for data at runtime
+- **Performance benefit**: Avoids download overhead when files aren't needed
+- **Example use cases**: Cataloging files, filtering by metadata, using the SDK more directly for data access.

+**`requires_downloaded_inputs: true`**
+- Input files are downloaded to `ROBOTO_INPUT_DIR` before the action executes
+- Use this when your action needs to read file contents directly
+- Files are accessible via the filesystem at paths provided by `context.get_input()`
+- **Example use cases**: Processing log files, analyzing images, parsing configuration files

 ### Approach A: Input Data Specified at Invocation Time